immense/immybot-documentation/src/README.md

 ## Terminology
-### Deployment (aka "Assignment")
+### Deployment

-**Important**
-If you are just getting into ImmyBot, making Deployments is where you should start.
+Deployments were originally called "Assignments" and are still called Assignments under the hood.

 Note: You won't see the word "Assignment" in the user interface anywhere, but we plan to re-rename "Deployment" back to "Assignment" it in a future release.

 A deployment is a rule that assigns [Software](#software) or [Tasks](#task) (Collectively known as "Maintenance Items") to a [Target](#target).

-#### Example: Adobe Reader

-This is the first Deployment I make in most instances

 ![](./.vuepress/images/2021-03-01-08-42-41.png)

 Deployments are conceptually similar to Group Policies in that they assign settings to a group of users or computers.

-IF YOU ARE JUST GETTING START WITH IMMYBOT, DO NOT BE AFRAID TO SAVE YOUR DEPLOYMENTS.
+DO NOT BE AFRAID TO SAVE YOUR DEPLOYMENTS.
 THEY DO NOT APPLY AUTOMATICALLY.

 If you DO want your Deployments to be applied automatically, you need to create a [Schedule](#schedules).